potatodudedude/tp/docs/DeveloperGuide.md

 1. User requests to <ins> list contacts (UC1)</ins>.
 2. User requests to delete a specific contact in the list.
-3. AddressBook deletes the contact.
+3. ConnectS deletes the contact.

     Use case ends.